shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 A black shadow arose from the corner behind Mudrich.
 It towered over her.
 "Muddy!"
 Wryonin shot right above Mudrich's head dead on to shoot the figure standing behind her.

-Mudrich reached up and caught the rock.
+Mudrich reached up and caught the rock in her hand.

 "Muddy, what are you doing?
 Move!"
 Wryonin yelled.